 We take great pride in operating at high customer service levels and delivering worldclass and innovative products to our new and existing customers in expanding markets while maintaining a focus on prudent use of capital.
-Over the last several years we have made capital investments primarily aimed at increasing our Marine Components manufacturing capacity and capabilities.
-With the general manufacturing slowdown in 2023, which was particularly acute in the recreational marine industry, we focused on more modest capital investments primarily on maintaining our production facilities.
-Our growth in sales in recent years has required higher levels of working capital to maintain our business, but our past investments along with our record-breaking net income, resulted in record cash flows from operating activities of \$25.8 million in 2023.
-On the strength of our financial performance, our board of directors increased our regular quarterly dividend to \$.30 per share in February 2024.
+With the general manufacturing slowdown and the extended contraction in the recreational marine industry, over the last two years we have made modest capital investments primarily focused on maintaining our production facilities.
+While our net income declined from prior year, our past capital investments along with working capital management resulted in strong cash flows from operating activities of \$22.9 million in 2024.
+On the strength of our financial performance, our board of directors declared a \$2.00 special dividend in the third quarter of 2024 while maintaining our regular quarterly dividend at \$.30 per share.